-The importance of artificial intelligence (AI) and machine learning (ML) in data harmonization is in helping you to rise to the challenge of creating end-to-end visibility in your supply chain.
+The importance of artificial intelligence (AI) and machine learning (ML) in supply chain data harmonization is in helping you to rise to the challenge of creating end-to-end visibility.
+Let me explain.

 The advantage of having access to smart algorithms is that the interconnectivity is being mapped out automatically.
-Using the aforementioned probabilistic (fuzzy) matching to link flows across the supply chain, we can overcome the sole reliance upon the accuracy of the master data.
-This way the AI and ML connect the dots throughout the supply chain, linking contract manufacturers, suppliers, customers—creating the end-to-end visibility you need.
+Using the aforementioned probabilistic (fuzzy) matching to link flows across the supply chain, we can overcome the sole reliance on the accuracy of the master data.
+This way the AI and ML connect the dots throughout the supply chain, linking contract manufacturers, suppliers, customers—creating the end-to-end visibility and supply chain data harmonization you need.

 This automation has many advantages.
 It’s more accurate, it’s dynamic and you have the ability to analyze how your supply chain variables change over time.
 This restructuring of data and tracking of variables can also be used to feed more accurate information back into your ERP systems.
 On top of being able to “keep your finger on the pulse of your supply chain” at all times, you have access to clever analytics that allow you to simulate a multitude of situations.